networkx/networkx/doc/source/tutorial.rst

 We assume you can start an interactive Python session..
-We will assume that you are familiar with Python terminology (see the official Python website http://www.python.org for more information.
+We will assume that you are familiar with Python terminology (see the official Python website http://www.python.org for more information).
-If you did not install NX into the Python site directory it might be useful to add the directory where NX is installed to your PYTHONPATH.)
+If you did not install NetworkX into the Python site directory it might be useful to add that directory to your PYTHONPATH.

 After starting Python, import the networkx module with (the recommended way)